 Turó de la Rovira

-The most unique of our list of Barcelona best viewpoints.
-This hilltop also known as the “bunker” was firstly built as an air defense battery during the Spanish Civil War.
-Later became the center point of the shanty towns phenomenon which blossomed during the dictatorship years, and nowadays is part of the History Museum of Barcelona.
+The most unique of our list of the best viewpoints in Barcelona.
+This hilltop also known as the “bunker” was built as an air defense battery during the Spanish Civil War.
+Later became the center point of the shanty towns phenomenon which blossomed during the dictatorship years.
+Nowadays is part of the History Museum of Barcelona.
 With stunning 360 degrees view, it has been a long kept secret by the neighbors and arguably the best view over Barcelona.
 Marià Labèrnia s/n, Horta-Guinardó.

 Parc del Castell de l’Oreneta